area9innovation/fast/mini/readme.md

 TODO:
 - Fix parsing the command line to allow spaces in strings, otherwise, it is pretty hard to test.
-- Document how to write a Gringo grammar with semantic actions, maybe implement Basic?
 - Consider adding other syntaxes, just to demonstrate the multi-headed nature of Mini.
 Maybe a subset of JS or Java or ML?